 What is a hepatitis B vaccine?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of hepatitis B vaccines in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children include recommendations on the use of hepatitis B vaccines in people with HIV.

 What should I tell my health care provider before receiving a hepatitis B vaccine?